Rainy Day Actvity Ideas for Getting Your Horse Out | SLO Horse News

 Preparing Horses for Wet Weather

 Will this winter be wet and rainy, or not?
 After years of scant rain fall, 2023 rainy season certainly made it into the record books here on the Central Coast.
-As we approach the wet season, how you should consider preparing your property and your horse for wet weather?
+As we approach the wet season, how you should consider preparing your horses for wet weather?
+Is your property ready to take on the coming rainfall?

 Many of us remember the toll of the severe Central Coast storms in Oceano back in March of 2001 and 2023.
 Heavy rainfall caused a levee breach and flooded many properties, forcing a number of human and equine evacuations…whether this year will be a repeat of similar conditions remains to be seen, but we should all keep this in mind in the interest of preparation.

-So…what should horse owners be doing to prepare for this season’s weather?
+So…what should horse owners be doing to prepare horses for wet weather?

 Read on to find out.